morganoleary/Fine-Furnishings/README.md

 - [Bootstrap Collapse Documentation](https://getbootstrap.com/docs/4.6/components/collapse/) was used to implement the dropdown answers on the FAQs page.
 - [FreePik.com](https://www.freepik.com/free-photos-vectors/ff-logo) was used to create a mockup of a logo for the company for the Facebook page.
 - Updating the shopping cart with quantity functionality & size options for the bedframes was implemented with a great help from the [Boutique Ado Walkthrough - Adding Products](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+EA101+2/courseware/eb05f06e62c64ac89823cc956fcd8191/f324de58c90e47bd9497bf5839cf1859/)
+- [Stack Overflow](https://stackoverflow.com/questions/47258289/differences-between-stacked-inline-and-tabular-inline) was referenced when creating the admin user profile and address fields.

 <summary>Technologies Used</summary>
 - Images for the products and site were found on [Pexels.com](https://www.pexels.com/) as well as [Unsplash.com](https://unsplash.com/)